HR0432 – Longevity Pay

 - Twelve-month employees who are in an active pay status for one or more days during their longevity anniversary month are eligible for the longevity payment for that fiscal year.
 Nine-month and flex-year employees must be in an active pay status the last day of the month which immediately precedes their longevity anniversary month in order to be eligible for payment.

-NOTE: Special guidelines apply to faculty and staff who are retiring, who are on approved leaves of absence, or who are terminating employment with the university.
+NOTE: Special guidelines (see link below) apply to faculty and staff who are retiring, who are on approved leaves of absence, or who are terminating employment with the university.
 UT Extension employees who receive federal benefits are not eligible for longevity pay, but instead will receive step pay.

-- Longevity is paid at the rate of $100 times the number of years of years of service.
+- Longevity is paid at the rate of $100 times the number of years of service.
 The maximum benefit level is 30 years.